 3. Add Milestones When Appropriate - These kinds of posts are quite under-utilized on Facebook.
 Milestones show up in the Newsfeed and on your Fan Page and are a great way to document the development and growth of your business for new fans.
 They also show up in the dates listed in your page's history, and really it just makes sense, so add a few of them, even after the fact.

-To add a Milestone go to your page's status update bar and you'll see Offer, Event + as an option, select this.
+To add a Milestone go to your page's status update bar and you'll see '...' on the top of the page above 'Write a Post', then select Create Milestone.
 Then a Milestone box will come up with prompts to enter relevant information and add a visual.